Super easy three ingredient orange sorbet only requires fruit juice, water, and sugar.

 It doesn’t get much easier than this.
-Three ingredients and an ice cream maker!
+This orange sorbet can be processed in either an ice cream maker or a Ninja Creami machine.

 You can make ice cream whenever the craving strikes!